How Much Should You Really Spend On A Bra?

 Go on, when was the last time you wore a perfect bra?
-You know the kind: one that doesn’t ride up, dig in or — gasp — sag.
+You know the kind: one that doesn’t ride up, dig in or—gasp—sag.

 Any woman who has ever had to deal with any of these undergarment annoyances (read: most women) knows just how important a well-fitting bra can be.
 So if a great knocker locker can mean the difference between comfort and misery, why do many women try to get away with spending the bare minimum for one?

 According to one 2017 U.S. report, 65 percent of American women admitted to spending $30 or less per undergarment.
 And while here in Canada women’s lingerie is a $1.87 billion industry, our bra spending habits are likely somewhat similar to those south of the border.
-So what should you actually be shelling out for a good bra that doesn’t have you ripping it off the moment you’re home from work?8 Things You Should Always Buy At Costco, Plus 3 Little-Known Secrets To Save You Money
+So what should you actually be shelling out for a good bra that doesn’t have you ripping it off the moment you’re home from work?

 “You can spend whatever you like.
 It depends on your budget,” says Sharon Hayles, longtime owner of Diane’s Lingerie in Vancouver.
 “But it’s the old adage: you get what you pay for.”